OUCH Newsletter

 Bait: An email asking you to confirm your account, then your billing

 information.
 The e-mail then provides a link for you to click on if you did not authorize the change.
 The link directs you to a site that is unsecured.
-The Web site is fake.
+The Web site

 Security Tip: AOL never sends their users emails requesting personal details this way.